Harry Clay Trexler: Early life and education

-Trexler was born in Easton, Pennsylvania to Edwin (1826-1900) and Matilda (Sauerbeck) Trexler (1827-1914).
+Trexler was born in Easton, Pennsylvania to Edwin (1826–1900) and Matilda (Sauerbeck) Trexler (1827–1914).
 In the 1860 U.S. Census, Trexler's full name appears as Henry C. Trexler.
 But in the 1870 census, his name appears as Harry, the name he would use for the rest of his life.

 Trexler was the eldest of four brothers.
-His siblings were William Trexler (1856-1862), who died in childhood, Edwin Trexler (1858-1939), and Frank Trexler (1861-1947).
+His siblings were William Trexler (1856–1862), who died in childhood, Edwin Trexler (1858–1939), and Frank Trexler (1861-1947).
 In 1885, Trexler married Mary M. Mosser.
 They were married for 48 years until Trexler's death on November 17, 1933, from injuries sustained in an automobile accident.
 Trexler's wife Mary died one year later.
 They had no children.

 In the 1850s, Trexler's father Edwin moved the family to their ancestral farm near Emmaus, Pennsylvania, where Trexler's father joined his two brothers in starting a lumber business.
 While in Emmaus, Trexler developed his lifelong interest in agriculture, horsemanship, and nature.
 In 1866, at age 12, he won a third place honor "for the best corn fed hogs" at the Great Allentown Fair, one the nation's longest-running city fairs.

 Trexler acquired his early education at Henninger's School House in Emmaus and later at Allentown High School.
 During the 1869–1870 school year, Trexler attended the one-year preparatory school Tremont Seminary in Norristown, a non-sectarian private school.
 The curriculum consisted of "Spelling, Reading, Writing, English Composition, English Grammar, Elocution, Rhetoric, Logic… Arithmetic, Bookkeeping, and Practical Accountantship," according to its documents registered with the county's historical society.
 It was the capstone of his formal education, and it was probably at this time that Trexler developed a lifelong passion for books, book collecting, and reading on a daily basis.

-In 1900, Trexler's father was killed when his horse and wagon were run over by a train in Emmaus, Pennsylvania, and Trexler and his siblings inherited a sizable fortune derived from his father's lumber business.